ORCID QR ID:

 Available through Impact Ethics, Mindful Nature, The Yale Journal for Humanities in Medicine (no longer curated online), HuffPost, Hippo Reads, Kirwan Institute for The Study of Race and Ethnicity (Ohio State).

-TEDxDartmouth (Dartmouth College, U.S.), How Health Systems Science will Untangle Wicked Health.
+TEDxDartmouth (Dartmouth College, U.S.), Can a Systems Thinking medical school curriculum improve health outcomes?.
 21 April 2018.

 FULL CV AVAILABLE UPON REQUEST.